MicrosoftDocs/win32/desktop-src/ETW/queryalltraces.md

-﻿---
+---
-Description: 'The QueryAllTraces function retrieves the properties and statistics for all event tracing sessions started on the computer for which the caller has permissions to query.' ms.assetid: '6b6144b0-9152-4b5e-863d-06e823fbe084'
+Description: The QueryAllTraces function retrieves the properties and statistics for all event tracing sessions started on the computer for which the caller has permissions to query. ms.assetid: 6b6144b0-9152-4b5e-863d-06e823fbe084
 title: QueryAllTraces function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # QueryAllTraces function